 The Nature Conservancy of Canada (NCC) is the nation’s leading not-for-profit, private land conservation organization.
 For 50 years, we have been working to protect our most important and biologically diverse natural areas and the plants and animals they sustain.

-Since 1962, NCC and our partners have helped to conserve 14 million hectares (35 million acres) of ecologically significant land from coast to coast.
+Since 1962, NCC and our partners have helped to conserve 14 million hectares (35 million acres) of ecologically significant land, coast to coast to coast.
 That’s equivalent to 166 football fields a day!

 Investing in conservation means that NCC is protecting biodiversity by ensuring that our natural world remains a home for wildlife, a haven for recreation and a vital resource that cleans the air we breathe and the water we drink.